What a Fool Believes: Other versions by Loggins and McDonald or the Doobie Brothers

-Cover versions
+Other notable versions

 In 1980, the song was covered by Aretha Franklin for her album Aretha.
 This version hit number 46 on the UK pop chart.
+Franklin's version also reached Number 17 on the US R&B chart and Number 39 on the US Dance chart in 1981.

 The British band Matt Bianco released a cover of "What a Fool Believes" on their fourth album Samba in Your Casa in 1991.
 The song served as the album's final single, and reached number 23 on the Irish Singles Chart in early 1992.

-In 1998, Peter Cox of Go West had a top 40 hit in the UK, with his version coming from the 1998 reissue of his debut album Peter Cox.
+In 1998, Peter Cox of Go West had a top 40 hit in the UK, with his version coming from the 1998 reissue of his self-titled debut album.

 The American pop rock band Self covered the song on their fourth album Gizmodgery, released on September 5, 2000.
 Although not released as a single, the cover reached number 69 on Japan's Top 100 Alternative Songs in 2020.
 Carlos Ramirez of No Echo praised Matt Mahaffey's ability to differentiate himself from the Doobie Brothers' version.